 In the organic cultivation, mainly organic propagated material is used.
-In addition, it is legally obligated to use organic propagated material if there is enough propagating material available.
+In addition, it is legally obligatory to use organic propagated material if there is enough propagating material available.

-Naktuinbouw keeps up the availability of organic propagation material at the request of the Ministry of Economic Affairs (EZ).
-All the available varieties are placed per crop in the biodatabase with the relevant company names of the suppliers.
+Naktuinbouw keeps up the availability of organic propagation material at the request of the Ministry of Agriculture, Nature and Food Quality.
+All available varieties are included per crop in the biodatabase with the relevant company names of the suppliers.

 - Category 1: organic propagation material is obligatory.

-- Category 2: organic propagation material is obligatory if the variety is available, if the variety is not available, there is a possibility to request exemption for the use of common propagating material.
+- Category 2: organic propagation material is obligatory if the variety is available.
+If the variety is not available, there is a possibility to request derogation for the use of non-organic propagating material.

 In the biodatabase you can find in which category the (sub)crop is classified.

-Suppliers whom supply organic propagated material, make this known to Naktuinbouw themselves.
-These companies are also responsible to inform Naktuinbouw about the changes in the availability of their plant material.
+Suppliers who supply organic propagated material, make this known to Naktuinbouw themselves.
+These companies also have the responsibility to inform Naktuinbouw about the changes in the availability of their plant material.